Scribd: Founding (2007–2013)

-Subscription service (2013–present)
+Subscription service (2013–2023)

 In October 2013, Scribd officially launched its unlimited subscription service for e-books.
 This gave users unlimited access to Scribd's library of digital books for a flat monthly fee.
 The company also announced a partnership with HarperCollins which made the entire backlist of HarperCollins' catalog available on the subscription service.

 According to Chantal Restivo-Alessi, chief digital officer at HarperCollins, this marked the first time that the publisher has released such a large portion of its catalog.

 In March 2014, Scribd announced a deal with Lonely Planet, offering the travel publisher's entire library on its subscription service.